wysiwygtech-hiringchallenge/Logo-Detection/README.md

 ## Dataset
 https://drive.google.com/open?id=1yLAY6Ruu4B_RhuvT6kk1mOwrG9NWeYSv

+_File is around 500mb so please have a good internet connection while downloading the dataset._

 ## Technology
 1. You are allowed to use any technology/language to the best of your knowledege.
 2. In case if you are using any pre trained model or  cloud platform (GCP , AWS or Azure) you will not be provided with any support regarding the account activation.